mpv-player/mpv/DOCS/man/options.rst

     The old alias ``--hwdec-preload`` has different behavior if the option value is ``no``.

+``--hwdec-image-format=<name>``
+    Set the internal pixel format used by hardware decoding via ``--hwdec`` (default ``no``).
+The special value ``no`` selects an implementation specific standard format.
+Most decoder implementations support only one format, and will fail to initialize if the format is not supported.

+    Some implementations might support multiple formats.
+In particular, videotoolbox is known to require ``uyvy422`` for good performance on some older hardware.

 ``--videotoolbox-format=<name>``
     Set the internal pixel format used by ``--hwdec=videotoolbox`` on OSX.
 The choice of the format can influence performance considerably.
 On the other